dbmail/dbmail/upgrade-to-gmime3-todo.md

 Porting from GMime 2.6 to GMime 3.0
 -----------------------------------

-- g_mime_message_set_subject() now takes a charset argument used when encoding the subject into rfc2047 encoded-word tokens (if needed).
-Use `NULL` to get the old behavior of using a best-fit charset.

 - Removed g_mime_message_[get,set]_date_as_string().
 This is unnecessary since this can be done using g_mime_object_[get,set]_header().